Bitskiwi/Bitskiwi/README.md

-# BitKiwi
+# Thanks for stopping by!
 ---
-- 🔭 I’m currently working on Leetcode, Leetcode **Leetcode**,
+- 🔭 I’m currently working on Leetcode.
-- 🌱 I’m currently learning...
+- 🌱 I’m currently learning that assemby is kinda fun
 - 🖥️ OS: Arch (with KDE Plasma)
 - ◼️ IDE: NeoVim
 - 📖 Favourite Language: C++